amirbrd/website/content/project/14-steps-for-better-parking-management/index.md

 11. Technology is not a policy replacement, use it to support the policy.
 12. Apply effective enforcement measures, but act fairly.
 13. Allocate most of the parking revenue to the area where they were collected.
-14. Distinguish between the residents living in the neighborhood now and future residents.
+14. Distinguish between current residents living in the neighborhood and future residents.

 ### Bibliography
 Bakis, O., Inci, E., & Senturk, R. O. (2019).
 Unbundling curbside parking costs from housing